 Let’s unpack this information regarding millionaire demographics.

-United States Only
+Millionaires From The United States Only

-Rolling in the data from around the world, the wealth percentile would probably rise.
+Rolling in the data from around the globe, the world wealth percentile would probably rise.
 Because the US is a developed country with more American millionaires in the population than other lesser developed countries.

 Furthermore, the data represents households, not individuals.
 It is impossible to split up a household net worth by the individuals that live in that household.